vuejs/vue-router/docs/en/essentials/getting-started.md

 })

 // 5.
 Create and mount the root instance.
-// Make sure to inject the router.
+// Make sure to inject the router with the router option to make the
-// Route components will be rendered inside <router-view>.
-// The root instance will mount to
+// whole app router-aware.
-// the element matching the selector #app. new Vue({
+new Vue({
   router: router
 }).$mount('#app')